 The Tascam DP-24D is a twenty-four track device that works just like a traditional mixing desk and software combined.
 It’s big, bulky and substantial, making it a serious buy for any musician, with a price tag to match.
 The design itself is intuitive, with faders, LED buttons, wheels, and knobs.
 There’s a small screen to help you to navigate your activity and there’s a USB output for when you’re ready to export.

 The DP-24SD has a lot of built-in effects and can record eight tracks at once, making it suitable for capturing drum kits.

-The DP-24SD will be well suited to bands who want to make a full recording to studio quality.
+It will be well suited to bands who want to make a full recording of studio quality.
 It will be less suited to those looking for something cheap, small and portable.

 - Large, familiar and intuitive design.

 - Eight tracks can be simultaneously recorded, and 24 played back.

 - Many people would find it less easy to use than computer software.